SunPower/pvfactors/README.md

 pvfactors is a tool used by PV professionals to calculate the irradiance incident on surfaces of a photovoltaic array.
-It relies on the use of 2D geometries and view factors integrated mathematically into a linear system of equations to account for reflections between all of the surfaces.
+It relies on the use of 2D geometries and view factors integrated mathematically into systems of equations to account for reflections between all of the surfaces.

 pvfactors was originally ported from the SunPower developed 'vf_model' package, which was introduced at the IEEE PV Specialist Conference 44 2017 (see [1] and [link](https://pdfs.semanticscholar.org/ebb2/35e3c3796b158e1a3c45b40954e60d876ea9.pdf) to paper).